atulj007/node-todo-cicd/README.md

 # node-todo-cicd

-Run these commands on server:
+Run these commands on server where jenkins is running:

 `sudo apt install nodejs`